stephan1827/modbusTCPBR-DotNET/README.md

 # modbusTCPBR
 modbusTCP driver for B&amp;R X20BC0087 bus controller.
 For more details see the help file in the repository.
+Also see release package for additional tools.

 ## History
 Version 3.4 (26/03/2019)